openstack/python-neutronclient/README.rst

-This is the client API library for Quantum.
+This is the client API library for Neutron.